Wall Street extends rally, but sets course for weekly loss

 “Today’s retail report shows there’s still work to be done,” Pursche added.
 “But fundamentally and structurally speaking, the economy continues to improve and that bodes well for stocks.

-All 11 major S&P sectors were green, with energy (.SPNY), boosted by rebounding crudes prices , enjoying the largest percentage gain.
+All 11 major S&P sectors were green, with energy, boosted by rebounding crudes prices, enjoying the largest percentage gain.
+[O/R]

-Chips gave a lift to the technology sector (.SPLRCT), extending gains in the wake of a Reuters report that lawmakers in Washington are close to unveiling a $52 billion dollar proposal to aid U.S. microchip production. read more
+Chips gave a lift to the technology sector , extending gains in the wake of a Reuters report that lawmakers in Washington are close to unveiling a $52 billion dollar proposal to aid U.S. microchip production.

 First-quarter earnings season is nearing its final curtain, with 457 constituents of the S&P 500 having posted results.
 Of those, 87% have beaten consensus estimates, according to Refinitiv IBES.

-Major retailers Walmart (WMT.N), Home Depot (HD.N), Target (TGT.N), Lowe's (LOW.N) and others are on the docket next week.
+Major retailers Walmart, Home Depot, Target, Lowe’s and others are on the docket next week.

 Analysts now see annual S&P earnings growth of 50.6%, in aggregate, for the Jan-March period, more than triple the rate forecast at the beginning of the quarter, per Refinitiv.

-Walt Disney Co (DIS.N) shares were driven down 2.3% after the subscriber additions to its streaming service fell short of expectations. read more
+Walt Disney Co shares were driven down 2.3% after the subscriber additions to its streaming service fell short of expectations.

-Airbnb Inc (ABNB.O) reported a 52% jump in bookings as vaccinations spark rising vacation rental demand, driving its stock up 2.9%. read more
+Airbnb Inc reported a 52% jump in bookings as vaccinations spark rising vacation rental demand, driving its stock up 2.9%.

 Advancing issues outnumbered declining ones on the NYSE by a 4.44-to-1 ratio; on Nasdaq, a 4.04-to-1 ratio favored advancers.